comerc/meteor-template-two-way-binding/README.md

 <input type="checkbox" value-bind="exampleVariable8"/>
 ```

-The value stored in the Session variable is Boolean.
+The value stored in the Session variable as Boolean.

 ### Checkboxes
 ```HTML